 How is type 2 diabetes treated?

-The goal is to control your blood sugar level by eating healthy foods and being active.
-You may need insulin or other medicine, if you cannot control your blood sugar level with nutrition and exercise.
-You may also need medicine to lower your risk for heart disease.
+The goal of treatment is to prevent or delay complications of diabetes.
+Complications may include heart or kidney disease.
+Treatment includes eating healthy foods and being active.
+You may also need insulin or other medicine to help control blood sugar levels.
+You may need medicine to lower your risk for heart disease.
 An example is medicine to lower or control your cholesterol.

 What is diabetes education?

 Diabetes education will start right away.
-Members of your healthcare team will teach you the following:
+Members of your diabetes care team will teach you the following:

 - About nutrition: A dietitian will help you make a meal plan to keep your blood sugar level steady.
 You will learn how food affects your blood sugar levels.
 You will also learn to keep track of sugar and starchy foods (carbohydrates).
 Do not skip meals.
 Your blood sugar level may drop too low if you have taken diabetes medicine and do not eat.
 You may be taught to use the plate method when eating.
 The plate method will help with portion control.
 With the plate method, ½ of your plate contains vegetables.
 The other half is divided so that ¼ contains protein or meat, and ¼ contains starches, such as potatoes.

-- Exercise and diabetes: You will learn why exercise is important.
-You and your healthcare provider will make a plan for your exercise.
-Your healthcare provider will tell you what a healthy weight will be for you.
+- Physical activity and diabetes: You will learn why physical activity, such as walking, is important.
+You and your care team provider will make a plan for your activity.
+Your care team provider will tell you what a healthy weight will be for you.
 He or she will help you make a plan to get to that weight and stay there.
 Maintain a healthy weight to help delay or prevent complications of diabetes.

 - How to check your blood sugar level: You will learn what your blood sugar level should be.
 You will be given information on when to check your blood sugar level.
 You will learn what to do if your level is too high or too low.
 Write down the times of your checks and your levels.
 Take them to all follow-up appointments.